Accompanying a patient in intensive care

 -But also possibly a blanket or a stole (washable!) that he or she likes

-What to tell him?
+What to tell them?

-Sometimes it’s hard to know what to say at the bedside of a loved one who is in a coma or who can’t respond to you because of artificial respiration.
+Sometimes it’s hard to know what to say at the bedside of a loved one who is in a coma or who can’t respond to you because of mechanical respiration.
 You can give them news about their friends, family, events related to their interests.

 You can also share memories of vacations, common experiences, good times spent with him or her, or share plans for after resuscitation.

-Talk to him
+Talk to them

-Read him something
+Read them something

 A book, a poem, a

-magazine, messages from its
+magazine, messages from their

 Communicate